awwnonya/The-Voice/README.md

 - Then it takes the **volume** at which you want your data to be read aloud.
 It ranges from 0 to 1, and the default value is 1.
 - Then it takes the **choice** of voice at which you want your data to be read aloud.
 It can be 0 for male and 1 for female.
 Its default value is 1.
 - Then finally it takes the **query**, about which you want to know about.
-- Lastly, it wants to know the **length** of your results for your query.
+- Then, it wants to know the **length** of your results for your query.
 - Whoa!
 Your query is answered.
+- Finally, it

 ## Future Scope:
 As it is still in the development stage, I have plans to implement the functions in the project: